tgeske88/nautobot-plugin-ssot-device42/docs/index.md

 ## Usage

-This plugin has been validated to work with Nautobot v1.1.0-1.1.4 and has been validated against Device42 v17.02.00.1622225288.
+This plugin has been validated to work with Nautobot v1.1.0-1.2.2 and has been validated against Device42 v17.02.00.1622225288.
 It currently supports importing data from Device42 into Nautobot but not the reverse.

-## API
+## Caveats

-*TBD*
+Nautobot does not currently have a mechanism to document multiple Devices in the same Rack U position.
+Only one device in that U location wil be assigned in Nautobot and the rest will be assigned to the Rack itself but not racked.

 ## Views